Gira-X/naturquelle-lapalma-homepage/README.md

 We feel those principles have to go hand-in-hand, so we strive to create everything as open source as possible.

-'Hosting' the website on GitHub Pages is a way for us to save money on web-hosting solutions.
+The website is hosted on InfinityFree.